Our website uses cookies for statistical purposes.

 • liquidation completion: the final liquidation report is sent to the creditors; the company will then be removed from the Companies Office Register.

-It is common to hold a creditor’s meeting in order to confirm the appointment of the liquidator. the administration of the liquidation is a multi-step process that can include the closure of the business and will focus on settling the creditor claims but will also include a stage during which the dividends are paid.
+It is common to hold a creditor’s meeting in order to confirm the appointment of the liquidator.
+The administration of the liquidation is a multi-step process that can include the closure of the business.
+It will focus on settling the creditor claims and will also include a stage during which the dividends are paid.
 During this time, ongoing reports are sent to the creditors and the Companies Office.

 As part of the liquidation process, the company directors will be asked to complete a document called the Statement of Affairs.
-This includes information on the company’s history, trading information, details on the reasons that lead to the company’s financial difficulties (failure), information on all the company assets, liabilities and its shareholders as well as any legal claims made against or by the company.
-The directors and the shareholders will be subject to a verification process to determine if they owe company to the company and if they have committed any offences.
+This includes information on the company’s history, trading information, details on the reasons that led to the company’s financial difficulties (failure), information on all the company assets, liabilities, and its shareholders as well as any legal claims made against or by the company.
+The directors and the shareholders will be subject to a verification process to determine if they owe the company to the company and if they have committed any offenses.

 1. The company: the business will continue to function for a short while in order to be sold; however, in some cases, trading companies cease their activities altogether (usually they are closed down);

-3. The employees: it is most likely that they will be affected by the liquidation of the liquidator decides that the company will cease it activities; in some situations, employees can file a claim in the liquidation (if they are owed wages);
+3. The employees: it is most likely that they will be affected by the liquidation if the liquidator decides that the company will cease its activities; in some situations, employees can file a claim in the liquidation (if they are owed wages);

 4. The creditors: only secured creditors can deal with the secured assets of the company, unsecured ones cannot take legal action against the company in liquidation nor deal with its property (unless they have been allowed to do so by the liquidator or the Court).